Forcing bulbs: what does forcing bulbs mean and how to do it

-Forcing bulbs allows you to enjoy the colours of spring bulbs in December.
-The method involves careful preparation of bulbs to give them a long-enough period in cool, dark conditions before bringing them indoors to flower.
-Narcissus ‘Paper White’ and oriental hyacinths are traditional choices for forcing as you can buy ready-prepared bulbs.
+Forcing bulbs allows you to enjoy the colours of spring bulbs in the depths of winter.
+It involves careful preparation of bulbs to give them a long-enough period in cool, dark conditions before bringing them indoors to flower.
+Paperwhite narcissi and oriental hyacinths and amaryllis (Hippeastrum) are traditional choices for forcing as you can buy ready-prepared bulbs.
 But you can prepare and grow a wide variety of garden bulbs indoors, from muscari and scillas, to iris and crocus, to create something unique (see container combinations below).

 Forcing bulbs simply requires mimicking the cold, dark conditions of winter (ideally at a temperature of between 1.5ºC and 10ºC) for around ten weeks to give the roots time to develop, before bringing them indoors where the warmth (above 15ºC) and light will fool the bulbs that spring has arrived so that they sprout and bloom around four to six weeks early.
 The forced hyacinths that are sold commercially to flower in time for Christmas have been pre-chilled.
 You can do this yourself by keeping the bulbs for 12 weeks in the bottom of the fridge, but not all bulbs need this.